 The chimichurri gives it a fresh, herby flavor and keeps it from being dry.
 My husband and I both LOVE it.
-My husband generally drinks the leftovers or eats it the next day any way he can think of.
-It’s actually really good on eggs, among others things.
+My husband generally drinks the leftovers or eats it the next day anyway he can think of.
+It’s actually really good on eggs, among other things.

 Here are some tips and tricks for this Paleo fajitas recipe: